verloop/twirpy/example/README.md

 ## Twirpy Examples

 ## Requirements
-You can install requirements for running the examples using `pip` :
+You can install requirements for running the examples:
-`pip install -r requirements.txt`
+- using `pip install -r requirements.txt`
+- using `pipenv install`

 ## Running server
 You can run the Twirpy ASGI application using servers such as uvicorn.